belmontecristelmae05/CCM101-cmbelmonte/Laboratory-04-Cloud-Native-Engineer/README.md

 ## Skills Learned

-* Using basic Docker CLI commands
-* Checking the Docker environment
-* Pulling Docker images
-* Running Docker containers
-* Using port mapping
-* Deploying an Nginx web server
-* Testing a containerized web server
-* Managing the container lifecycle
-* Using the Linux terminal
-* Creating technical documentation using Markdown
-* Organizing files and screenshots in GitHub
+Through this laboratory activity, I learned how to use basic Docker commands to create, run, check, stop, and remove containers.
+I also learned the difference between virtual machines and containers and understood why containers are useful in cloud-native environments.
+The activity helped me become more familiar with the Linux terminal and Docker container management.

 ---

 ## Challenges Encountered

 One challenge I encountered was understanding and using the different Docker commands correctly.
-I also needed to understand how the port mapping `8080:80` allowed me to access the Nginx web server through the host.
+I also needed to understand how the port mapping 8080:80 allowed me to access the Nginx web server through the host.
 Another challenge was managing the container from running it to stopping and removing it.
 Following the commands step by step helped me understand how Docker containers are deployed and managed.

 ```